mondoohq/.github/profile/README.md

 At Mondoo, we’re staunch proponents of open source and all the progress that has been made in our industry because of it.
 A hearty thank you is in order to the community, project maintainers, and contributors.
 Your efforts have made people’s lives easier ❤️

-What does Mondoo help you do 😀
+What does Mondoo help you do? 😀

 🏗 Build security into the development process from the start 🤝 Enlist the DevOps team to help secure your company
 ⏳ Save time and friction during audit cycles
 🧰 Avoid tool sprawl

-Wait, who is Mondoo 🤔
+Wait, who is Mondoo? 🤔

 Mondoo was founded in 2020 by DevOps and security experts who previously founded InSpec, devsec.io, and OpenStack.

 What we believe in: